James-Frowen/Mirage.Profiler/README.md

 - [x] Fix crash on close

 ### Maybe Future
+- [ ] Add option to show message from multiple frames at same time
 - [ ] Flexable width of table
 - [ ] Multi-instance support for mirage (give option to pick which server/client NetworkDiagnostics uses)